Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Nothing happens by accident.

-Uh the whole thing now is that there's got to be gobs of details that have to be covered up.
+And her head right now, because of this slow bleed that's happened ever since the Drexel University debate, the whole thing now is that there's got to be gobs of details that have to be covered up.

 That being said, here's what my friend expects to happen.

-A significant announcement at the debate Thursday night from Hillary of some kind, something, anything, to change the subject.
+A significant announcement at the debate Thursday night from Hillary of some kind, something, anything to change the subject.

 Distraction will be in high gear, and it might even be quite clever.

-It may be that Hillary won't have the announcement, but that Bill will announce that he's got to go in to have a precancerous lesion removed, or that he has to go in for a non-routine medical checkup.
+It may be that Hillary won't have the announcement, but that Bill will announce he's got to go in to have a precancerous lesion removed, or that he has to go in for a non-routine medical checkup.

-Um so my friend is expecting something.
+So my friend is expecting something.

 Oh, how brilliant.